Facts About Acne Vulgaris.

 Common side effects of Retinoid

-The main adverse effects with topical retinoid is primary irritant dermatitis, which can present as erythema, scaling, burning sensation and can vary depending on skin type, sensitivity, and formulations.
+The main adverse effects with topical retinoid is primary irritant dermatitis.
+Which can present as erythema, scaling, burning sensation.
+This can vary depending on skin type, sensitivity and formulations.

 c) Topical Antibiotics